iterative/dvc.org/content/docs/start/experiments/experiment-collaboration.md

 # Get Started: Experiment Collaboration

-After having compared some experiments' results and parameters, you still need to agree on which one is the best, share it, persist it into Gi, and do some house keeping on the rejected experiments.
+After having compared some experiments' results and parameters, you still need to agree on which one is the best, share it, track it, and do some house keeping on the rejected experiments.

 <abbr>DVC Experiments</abbr> are fully compatible with Git workflows.
 You can
 share, manage and collaborate on experiments and related code changes using